How to Add Facebook Open Graph Meta Tags to WordPress Themes

 This is the name that is used to share the post:

-The preview image of your post.
-This is, of course, quite an important tag to enable the success of your social media campaigns:
+The preview image of your post is an important tag to enable the success of your social media campaigns:

 This Open Graph tag will describe the actual URL to visit when the link is clicked: